MorningLightMountain713/fluxwallet/docs/index.rst

 Other Databases
 ---------------

-Bitcoinlib uses the SQLite database by default but other databases are supported as well.
+fluxwallet uses the SQLite database by default but other databases are supported as well.
-See http://bitcoinlib.readthedocs.io/en/latest/_static/manuals.databases.html for instructions on how to use MySQL or PostgreSQL.
+See http://fluxwallet.readthedocs.io/en/latest/_static/manuals.databases.html for instructions on how to use MySQL or PostgreSQL.

 More examples
 -------------
-For more examples see https://github.com/1200wd/bitcoinlib/tree/master/examples
+For more examples see https://github.com/1200wd/fluxwallet/tree/master/examples

 .. toctree::